 To reheat: You can reheat this using the sauté function on the Instant Pot, or warm it up in the slow cooker.
 Either one is great for keeping it warm for long periods.
 If it’s just a quick reheat, you can use the microwave or stove.
 Add a bit of broth if it’s become a little too thick.

+To freeze: Transfer soup to a freezer-friendly bag or container, leaving room for expansion.
+Keep frozen for up to 3 months!
+Thaw in the fridge overnight.
 If you are reheating it from frozen, cook the pasta separately until al dente.
 When the soup is warmed up, add the pasta and mix it.
 Enjoy!

 Instant Pot Minestrone Soup